 The power of spectroscopy lies in its ability to probe materials and environments in a variety of different ways.
 Here’s what we’ve learned about those techniques, and what you need to know about applying them using Ocean Insight products.

-From UV to the NIR, absorbance measurements provide valuable information about the chemical composition of materials in all states of matter.
+From UV to NIR and longer wavelengths, absorbance measurements provide valuable information about the chemical composition of materials in all states of matter.

 Color occurs when light is perceived by the human eye.
 Color reflected from, or emitted by samples can be measured using basic color meters or more robust spectral devices for more detailed analysis.

 Fluorescence is the absorption and emission of light of two different frequencies.
 Typically, a lower wavelength of incident light is absorbed from one direction, and a higher wavelength of light is emitted in all directions..

 Irradiance is the amount of energy emitted at each wavelength from a radiant sample such as an LED, a laser or the sun.
 From that data, more specific intensity values can be calculated.

 Optical oxygen sensors comprise an indicator fluorophore in a sol-gel host matrix that’s applied to an adhesive patch or fiber tip.
 The indicator changes optical properties in response to analytes in its environment and a fluorometer measures the response.

 Optical pH sensors comprise a pH indicator dye in a matrix applied to a patch or cuvette, which changes color in response to analytes in its environment.
 A spectrometer measures the colorimetric (absorbance) response.